skozubek/memory-game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+Click card to flip it.
+Find a matching one and you've got a pair!
+Find all of 8 pairs in the shortest time to win the game.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is Udacity FEND project.
+Therefore, I will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).